Mike Runnels

 Michael L. Runnels (September 11, 1945 – February 5, 2015) was an American politician and lawyer.

+Early life and education

+Born in Magnolia, Arkansas, to Harold and Dorothy Runnels, he grew up in Lovington, New Mexico, and graduated from Lovington High School.
+Runnels received his bachelor's degree Colorado College and a Juris Doctor from the University of Texas School of Law.

+Career

-Born in Magnolia, Arkansas to Harold and Dorothy Runnels, he grew up in Lovington, New Mexico and graduated from Lovington High School.
-He received his bachelor's degree Colorado College and then went to the University of Texas.
-Runnels then went to University of Texas School of Law and received his Juris Doctor degree.
-Runnels served on the Santa Fe, New Mexico City Council from 1976 to 1980 and then served as district attorney from 1993 to 2000.
-He ran unsuccessfully in 1986 and 2000 for his father's Congressional seat.
-From 1983 to 1987, Runnels served as lieutenant governor of New Mexico and was a Democrat.
-Runnels died at his home in Ruidoso, New Mexico.
+Runnels served on the Santa Fe City Council from 1976 to 1980 and then as district attorney from 1993 to 2000.
+He ran unsuccessfully in 1986 and 2000 for his father's congressional seat.
+From 1983 to 1987, Runnels served as lieutenant governor of New Mexico as a Democrat.